fruit/sfDoctrineTablePlugin/README.markdown

   According to my own experience, the most profit you will get in case you disable automatic relation detection (``detect_relations: false``) and setup only important to you relations by hand.
-Advantages to this solutions is sweet generated method names and its small file size on disk (APC will be thankful to you).
+Advantages to the solutions are clear generated method names and small file size (APC will be thankful to you).

   Here is small ``schema.yml`` example: